-Significant progress has already been made to improve care and provide more joined up services, this means that some of the work we need to do to develop as an ICS is already in place.
+Significant progress has already been made to improve care and provide more joined-up services, which means that some of the work we need to do to develop as an ICS is already in place.
 There are many examples of this integrated working well across the County already.